tolmv/plugin_for_Pymol/README.md

 Software Requirement
 ----------

 To install and use the plugin you need to have version PyMol 1.5.0.6 or later.
-This plugin can work with PyMol 2.X
-Also you need to have version Gromacs 2016 series or later.
+This plugin can work with PyMol 2.X  Also you need to have version Gromacs 2016 series or later.
 Download new version [PyMol](https://pymol.org/2/?#download) and [Gromacs](http://manual.gromacs.org/documentation/).

 References
 ----------
-1. Aldeghi M, Bluck JP, Biggin PC.
-Absolute Alchemical Free Energy Calculations for Ligand Binding: A Beginner's Guide.
-Methods Mol Biol.
-2018;1762:199-232. doi:
-10.1007/978-1-4939-7756-7_11.
-PubMed PMID: 29594774.
-2. Boresch S, Tettinger F, Leitgeb M, Karplus M. Absolute Binding Free Energies: A Quantitative Approach for Their Calculation.
-J. Phys.
+1. Boresch S, Tettinger F, Leitgeb M, Karplus M. Absolute Binding Free Energies: A Quantitative Approach for Their Calculation. *J. Phys.
 Chem.
-B 2003, 107, 35, 9535-9551
+B* 2003, 107, 35, 9535-9551
-3. DeLano, W. L. (2002).
+2. DeLano, W. L. (2002).
 PyMOL.
 DeLano Scientific, San Carlos, CA, 700.
+3. van der Spoel, et al. (2005). *J. Comput.
+Chem.* **26:** 1701-1718.
+4. Aldeghi M, Bluck JP, Biggin PC.
+Absolute Alchemical Free Energy Calculations for Ligand Binding: A Beginner's Guide. *Methods Mol Biol.* 2018;1762:199-232. doi:
+  10.1007/978-1-4939-7756-7_11.
+PubMed PMID: 29594774.
+5.